 This post may contain affiliate links.
-Please read our disclosure policy.
+Please read my affiliate policy.

 This recipe is full of foods that promote better sleep.
 Here’s how each one can work for you when sipped in a deep-sleep smoothie:

-How to Make A Bedtime Smoothie
+How to Make a Bedtime Smoothie

 1. Blend the rolled oats until finely ground in your blender.
 Making this oat flour first will help it blend into the other ingredients better and leave you with a less gritty nighttime smoothie.